jitinchekka2/ai-search-engine/README.md

 - Maps results using react-leaflet with details of each location in the map
 - Dark mode based on browser preferences

-The shopping results and map results are dynamicaaly rendered based on the user query.
+The shopping results and map results are dynamically rendered based on the user query.

 ## Setup and Installation
 ### Prerequisites